nexgen999/duckstation/README.md

 ### Android

+A prebuilt APK is now available for Android.
 You will need a device with armv7 (32-bit ARM), AArch64 (64-bit ARM), or x86_64 (64-bit x86).
 64-bit is preferred, the requirements are higher for 32-bit, you'll probably want at least a 1.5GHz CPU.

-Google Play is the preferred distribution mechanism and will result in smaller download sizes: https://play.google.com/store/apps/details?id=com.github.stenzek.duckstation

-**No support is provided for the Android app**, it is free and your expectations should be in line with that.
-Please **do not** email me about issues about it, they will be ignored.
-This repository should also not be used to raise issues about the app, as it does not contain the app code, only the desktop versions.

-If you must use an APK, download links are:

 Download link: https://www.duckstation.org/android/duckstation-android.apk